stacksjs/ts-pkgx/docs/packages/github.com/caarlos0/org-stats.md

 # org-stats

-> Package from pantry: github.com/caarlos0/org-stats
+> Get the contributor stats summary from all repos of any given organization

 ## Package Information